 Compensation Policies and Objectives.
 The Compensation Committee determines the Chief Executive Officer's compensation and the compensation of all executive officers by taking into consideration (i) what other chief executive officers and executive officers in the industry receive as compensation, (ii) the cash position of the Company, and (iii) what the Company can afford to pay.
 As the Company has a history of operating losses, no specific relationship of the Company's financial performance was used in determining the executive officer's compensation.
 The Compensation Committee took into consideration the compensation of executive officers of ImmunoMedics, IDEC, ImmunoGen and NeoRx as its group within the industry for consideration of executive salaries.
 In addition, the Board utilized the J. Robert Scott, Coopers & Lybrand Executive Salary Survey in making its decision with respect to the Chief Executive Officer's compensation.
-While the Compensation Committee considers the salary of other executive officers in the industry important in the consideration of its decision with respect to the executive officer's compensation, the controlling factors were the cash position of the Company and what the Company can afford to pay.
+While the Compensation Committee consideration of its decision with respect to the executive officer's compensation, the controlling factors were the cash position of the Company and what the Company can afford to pay.
 None of the other executive officers of the Company receive compensation for fulfilling their duties as officers.